 Increase in facial and body hair, changes in body fat distribution and muscle mass.
 Exercise can accelerate these changes.

-Voice begins to deepen and become more masculine within the first year, with full change taking up to two years.
+Voice begins to deepen within the first year, with full change taking up to two years.

 📌 About DHT for Bottom Growth

-Many FTM individuals choose to use additional medications, such as DHT gel or cream, to promote growth of the genitals.
-Users often report experiencing some discomfort during the initial weeks of use, commonly referred to as "growing pains," which usually subsides after a few weeks.
+Many FTM individuals use additional DHT gel or cream to promote genital growth.
+Users often report some discomfort during the initial weeks — commonly called "growing pains" — which usually subsides after a few weeks.

-Sometimes, even while on testosterone therapy, you may experience the return of your period.
-Stress, lack of rest, and other factors may contribute.
-Here are strategies to handle it:
+Sometimes, even while on testosterone, your period may return.
+Stress, inconsistent dosing, and other factors can contribute.
+Here are strategies to manage it:

 Find the Right Products